Vheektoh/DEMENTIA-CLASSIFICATION/README.md

-The Open Access Series of Imaging Studies (OASIS) is a project dedicated to providing freely accessible neuroimaging datasets to the scientific community, aiming to advance research in neuroscience and related fields. https://www.kaggle.com/datasets/pulavendranselvaraj/oasis-dataset
+The Open Access Series of Imaging Studies (OASIS) is a project dedicated to providing freely accessible neuroimaging datasets to the scientific community, aiming to advance research in neuroscience and related fields. https://www.kaggle.com/datasets/pulavendranselvaraj/oasis-dataset This dataset contains 9488 brain MRI images categorized into four classes based on Alzheimer's progression.
+Patient classification relied on provided metadata and Clinical Dementia Rating (CDR) values, yielding four
+classes: demented, very mild demented, mild demented, and non-demented.
+These classes facilitate the examination of various stages of Alzheimer's disease progression.

 ## Methodology
 Three Convolutional Neural Network (CNN) architectures were employed for this task: